 Each year, a percentage of these couples file for divorce in Orange County.
-Data from the Centers for Disease Control and Prevention (CDC) shows that the average national divorce rate is 3.2 per 1,000 population.
+Data from the Centers for Disease Control and Prevention (CDC) shows that the average national divorce rate is 2.5 per 1,000 population.
 California is one of five states that do not report information on divorce rates to the CDC.
 If you wish to file for divorce in Orange County, you will need to bring the correct paperwork to the local family courthouse.

 About Filing for Divorce in Irvine

 If you’re a resident of Irvine or Orange County, and know that going through a divorce is the right thing for you and your spouse, the Irvine divorce attorneys at Boyd Law can make the process much easier on your family.